AvanDokkum/my-learning-image-processing-project/README.md

 - The copied images should be deduplicated so no double images remain.
 - The original quality of the images should remain after copying.
 - The program should facilitate local drive backups for long term storage.
+- check if the input and output images are the same
 -

 ## Topics - "learning topics in this project"